 1. Does online education provide less interaction for students?

-Levels of interaction is an important concern because students often learn more through spontaneous, live discussion than raw course content alone.
+Levels of interaction are an important concern because students often learn more through spontaneous, live discussion than raw course content alone.
 Social interaction opportunities contribute both to student and teacher satisfaction.
 This means that classes that rely solely on lecturing may shortchange students’ learning capacity.

 Straight away we can see that this issue concerns teaching methodology more than it does online modality.
 There are in-person classes that provide little to no space for discussion-based learning, and there are online classes where discussion-based learning is one of the primary methods of instruction.